sivagowtham7msd-mad/QUAN056/README.md

-Quantum-Enhanced Adaptive Urban Traffic
+Adaptive Urban Traffic – Quantum Enhanced.
 Optimization

-Problem Statement :
+**Problem Statement**

-Urban traffic congestion is a major challenge in growing cities.
-Traditional traffic signals often use fixed timings and cannot efficiently respond to changing traffic density, accidents, road closures, or emergency vehicles.
-Poor coordination between nearby intersections can also increase waiting time, fuel consumption, and carbon emissions.
+In an increasing urban population, traffic congestion is a significant issue.
+Traditional traffic signals generally employ has hard, unchanging schedules; can't effectively adjust to varying traffic loads, crashes, closures or emergency vehicles.
+Another cause of excess waiting time is poor coordination between adjacent intersections, and Fuel use, and carbon emissions.
-The proposed system aims to develop a Hybrid Quantum-Classical Traffic Optimization Platform that dynamically manages traffic signals across multiple interconnected intersections.
+The proposed system is intended to build a Hybrid Quantum-Classical Traffic Optimization system.
+Platform that automatically controls traffic lights at multiple cross intersections.
-The system should model traffic flow as an optimization problem and explore techniques such as QUBO and QAOA to determine efficient signal timings while considering vehicle density, queue length, road capacity, pedestrian movement, and emergency vehicle priority.
+The system should simulate traffic flow as an optimization problem and investigate the methods like Optimize signal durations for efficient operations with vehicle density and queue, using QUBO and QAOA.
+Length, Road Space, Pedestrian Movement, and Emergency Vehicle Priority.
-A major feature should be an Emergency Green Corridor System that reduces ambulance or emergency vehicle travel time while minimizing disruption to normal traffic.
+A big feature should be an Emergency Green Corridor System (EGCS) which minimizes ambulance or Minimising delays to normal traffic, whilst ensuring emergency vehicle travel time.

-Core Features
+**Core Features**
 • Multi-Intersection Traffic Network
-Model approximately 4–8 connected intersections with traffic density, queue length, road capacity, and signal status.
+Construct about 4-8 connected intersections in which there are intersections with traffic volume, queue length, road capacity, etc. and signal status.
 • Quantum Optimization Engine
-Use QUBO/Ising formulation and QAOA or a hybrid quantum-classical approach to optimize signal timings.
+The optimization is accomplished using QUBO/Ising formulation and QAOA or a hybrid quantum-classical method. signal timings.
 • Adaptive Traffic Signals
-Automatically adjust green-light duration based on changing traffic conditions instead of using only fixed timings.
+Instead of only, automatically adjust green light duration according to changing traffic conditions. fixed timings.
 • Emergency Green Corridor
-Prioritize ambulances or emergency vehicles by dynamically modifying selected traffic signals and restoring normal traffic afterward.
+Prioritize ambulances or emergency vehicles by dynamically changing selected traffic signals and To restore traffic after that.
 • Dynamic Event Handling
-The system should respond to at least one event such as:
+The system should react to at least one event of:
 • Sudden traffic congestion
 • Accident
 • Road closure